skydev92/Kavya/README.md

 ### Configuration File

 The configuration file is located at `config.yaml`.
-You can customize the following settings:

-- **routers**: The router to use for content generation.
-- **strong-model**: The powerful model for complex tasks.
-- **weak-model**: The faster model for simpler tasks.
-- **config**: Additional router-specific configuration.

 ---